Friend-LGA/LGSideMenuController/README.md

 sideMenuController.rightView = rightView
 ```

 If you will set, for example, `sideMenuController.rootViewController = rootViewController`,
 then `sideMenuController.rootView == rootViewController.view`.
-If you had, for example, root view controller and you will set, `sideMenuController.rootView = rootView`,
+If you had, for example, `sideMenuController.rootViewController != nil` and you will set `sideMenuController.rootView = rootView`,
 then `sideMenuController.rootViewController == nil`.

 ### Quick Example